Cory McCarthy writes beautiful but hard-hitting YA fiction. They live in Vermont with their partner and young son.

-Their second novel, BREAKING SKY, is in development to become a film at Josephson Entertainment, while their third title, YOU WERE HERE, is a contemporary mixed-media novel containing graphic novel sections and word-art poetry.
-Their fourth title, NOW A MAJOR MOTION PICTURE, releases from Sourcebooks Fire in 2018, followed by a duology written with their partner, Amy Rose Capetta, entitled ONCE & FUTURE, which publishes in 2019 and 2020.
+BREAKING SKY is in development to become a film at Josephson Entertainment, while their third title, YOU WERE HERE, is a contemporary mixed-media novel containing graphic novel sections and word-art poetry.
+NOW A MAJOR MOTION PICTURE released from Sourcebooks Fire in 2018, followed by a fantasy duology written with their partner, Amy Rose Capetta; ONCE AND FUTURE and THE SWORD IN THE STARS published in 2019 and 2020.

-In 2021, Cori’s first picture book will be released from Candlewick, a biography of the inspiring Lebanese-American poet Kahlil Gibran, entitled HOPE IS AN ARROW.
+In 2021, Cory’s first picture book will be released from Candlewick, a biography of the inspiring Lebanese-American poet Kahlil Gibran, entitled HOPE IS AN ARROW.

-Like many of their characters, Cori is a member of the LGBTQ+ community.
+Like many of their characters, Cory is a member of the LGBTQ+ community.

 When and how did you start writing?